AlbaRodGal/todo_app_frontend/README.md

 # Todo Application - Frontend
 This is the front end of a Todo Application, built throughout the Tech Returners Your Journey Into Tech course.
-It integrates with a backend, available here.
+It integrates with a backend, available here: https://github.com/AlbaRodGal/todo_app_backend.

 The hosted version of the application is available here: hhttps://AlbaRodGal.github.io/todo_app_frontend/